 The University of California San Francisco (UCSF) has launched PRIORITY: Pregnancy Coronavirus Outcomes Registry to better understand COVID-19's impact on pregnant people and newborns.
 The program is run online, so it is open to anyone in the U.S. If you or someone you know are pregnant and under investigation for or confirmed to have COVID-19, consider registering.

 Effective March 27, 2020, the New York Department of Health has issued new guidance restricting hospital visitation in obstetric and pediatric settings.
+However, New York officials have issued a new order allowing people giving birth to bring a support person with them.

 Keep yourself (and others) healthy